andrescosta/jobico-fn/README.md

 - Distributed storage for the queue and control services
 - Durable computing exploration

-### Acknowledgements

 ## Support and Contact

-For questions, feedback, or assistance, reach out to us at [jobicowasm@gmail.com].
+For questions, feedback reach out to us at jobicowasm@gmail.com